Posted by Darryl Payne in Things To Do

 This National Historic Site has been around since 1895.
 Named “America's Most Amazing Mile,” the Incline Railway has trolley-style cars that take you up the 72.7% grade to the top of Lookout Mountain.
 This makes it the steepest passenger railway in the world.
 The incline of the track also makes this railway a National Historic Mechanical Engineering Landmark.

 Another unique part of Lookout Mountain is Rock City.
 Here you'll find amazing rock formations believed to have been created over millions of years.
 Start with the Grand Corridor then try to pass through the narrow passageway called Needle's Eye.
 Swing-A-Long Bridge gives you a challenge because it reaches 180 feet from point to point.
 It's easy to cross as long as you don't look down!
 Lover's Leap is named after folklore about a young Indian brave who fell in love with a girl from a rival tribe.
-Lover's Leap centers on this Romeo and Juliet-type story of young love amidst family feuds.
+Lover's Leap centers on this Romeo and Juliet-type story of young love with family feuds.

 You can also stroll along the Enchanted Trail and enjoy hundreds of species of flowers, plants and trees.
 Look for the rare white Fallow deer that can be found at Deer Park.
 The young and young-at-heart are sure to enjoy Fairyland Caverns and Mother Goose Village, where they'll find displays from popular fairytales.
 Rock City definitely has something for everyone.